Akalu/private-clouds/README.md

 /media-wiki - in short, this is just the implementation of content management system (CMS) on the basis of LAMP stack and MediaWiki (https://www.mediawiki.org/wiki/MediaWiki).

+/remote-connectivity - describes how to establish secure connectivity to containers on the basis of OpenSSH and private-public key pairs.

 See the appropriate README files for installation and run details